tuanle03/Todo_app/README.md

 ```md
 rails s
 ```
-Visit `http://localhost:3000` in your browser to view the application.
+Open your browser and go to http://localhost:3000 to view the app.

 ## Built With
 - Ruby on Rails - Backend